bgermann/cforms2/readme.txt

 * feature:  add Shortcode to insert forms
 * enhanced: make TinyMCE plugin localization part of gettext
 * enhanced: use TinyMCE 4 API and redesign TinyMCE form insertion
-* added:    Brazilian Portuguese translation
+* added:    Brazilian Portuguese and French translations

 = 14.7 =
 * enhanced: replace Subscribe To Comments support with a more general approach to also support Subscribe To Comments Reloaded